Linx-ESP/auto-compress-roms/README.md

     - Might need a `.bin + .cue to .iso` first
   - ...
 - Take compressed rom and move it to the correct folder (meant for games over SMB and similar).
-- Delete .iso (easy to change in the bash script, might add exceptions in some consoles if there is no compressed format alternative).
+- Deletes original .iso (you can manually edit the script not to delete)

 #### Other formats (To do)
 - Xbox 360 - `GoD` (Games on Demand)